AlexLI-Xiong/AlexLI-Xiong.github.io/_pages/about.md

 <!-- Hi!
 I'm a 5th-year Accounting PhD  at [HKU Business School](https://www.hkubs.hku.hk/glocal/).

-My research interests focus on a niche yet significant area: the ***trade credit market***.
+My research interests focus on a niche but vital area: the ***trade credit market***.
 My work primarily explores two key dimensions of this field: *microeconomic contracting* and *macroeconomic implicatioins*.

 On the ***microeconomic level***, I investigate how accounting reporting and regulation results in a redistribution of trade credit.
 This research sheds light on the unintended costs and benefits that regulatory frameworks and financial disclosures impose on the trade credit market.